Skip to Content

 Book early to get a rental vehicle in Hawaii!

-One company to check out is Discount Hawaii Car Rental.
+Another company to check out is Discount Hawaii Car Rental.

 As with all contracts, be sure to read the whole document (the fine print too!) so you know what’s included (and what’s excluded) in the price quote.

-Reserve early:
+Reserve early

 The best Hawaii tip we can offer is to reserve as soon as you know you’re going to Hawaii.

-Use your rewards:
+Use your rewards

 Like hotels and airlines, it helps to be a member of a rewards program.
 You might get a free upgrade with Hertz, for example, if you have a rewards program membership.